 Do you have any advice for parents of donor-conceived children?

 “I would advise parents of donor-conceived children to make a book similar to the one that my parents made me because it was a very nice way to get the story told a lot of times and to fully understand it.
-A very nice, calm and relaxed way to talked about a, to some, very difficult subject.”
+A very nice, calm and relaxed way to talk about a, to some, very difficult subject.”

-You may also be interested in reading the previous interview with donor-conceived Emma were she talks about growing up as a donor child, or this blogpost with tips on how to talk to your child about being a donor child.
+You may also be interested in reading the previous interview with donor-conceived Emma were she talks about growing up as a donor child, or this blog post with tips on how to talk to your child about being a donor child.